itbuff/test/readme.markdown

 * Settings
   * Login Credentials
-    *First set the option to Global level - Only for the current user.*
+    * First set the option to Global level - Only for the current user.
-    *All users would be system*
+    * All users would be system<br>
-	__Type the follow to set Name and Email__ git config --global user.name "Simon Assouline"
+	_*Type the follow to set Name and Email_* git config --global user.name "Simon Assouline"
     git config --global user.email "simon@itbuff.com.au"
 		-> To display output in colour type: